Concentrix Interview Questions: Best Answers & Tips for Success

 6. What do you know about CRM (Customer Relationship Management)?

-CRM refers to systems and practices used to manage customer interactions and data throughout the customer lifecycle.
-These platforms store contact details, purchase history, service issues, and preferences in a centralized database.
-This allows agents to provide personalized service without requiring customers to repeat information.
+CRM stands for Customer Relationship Management, which refers to systems used to manage customer interactions and data.
+These systems centralize contact details, purchase history, service issues, and preferences, allowing agents to offer personalized service.

 7. What is the difference between inbound and outbound call centers?